-I would like to thank Bill Held, Jr., Vice Commander of Post 1-72 for stepping up and taking the responsibility of insuring (Continued on page 34)
+I would like to thank Bill Held, Jr., Vice Commander of Post 1-72 for stepping up and taking the responsibility of insuring

 Normandy Allies International Experience: July 14-27, 2019

 Commemorating the 75th Anniversary of the Normandy Campaign.
 See you in Saint-Lô!